Kethen/herolte_treble/README.md

 https://github.com/phhusson for looking into the double tap to wake issues with phh GSI

+https://github.com/ivanmeler for prompting me to look into lpm again, now it is migrated into /vendor

 ### Notes:
 - I do not own a hero2lte(edge)
 - I'll mostly work on this only during weekends/holidays